EI-CoreBioinformatics/mikado/docs/Usage/Pick.rst

                             (default: None)
       --prefix PREFIX       Prefix for the genes.
 Default: Mikado (default: None) --no_cds              Flag.
-If set, not CDS information will be printed out in the GFF output files. (default: None) --source SOURCE       Source field to use for the output files. (default:
+If set, not CDS information will be printed out in the GFF output files. (default: False) --source SOURCE       Source field to use for the output files. (default:
                             None)
       --flank FLANK         Flanking distance (in bps) to group non-overlapping